-CNC Turning Overview
+CNC Turning Service Overview

 With access to a network of over 5,000 shops including those with CNC lathes and turning centers, Xometry provides you with the capacity and capabilities your project needs, while also delivering the most competitive pricing and lead times.
 Xometry's machine learning-trained technology platform also provides instant manufacturability feedback to ensure that your part is optimized for the CNC turning process and fits the requirements you need.
-Our on-demand manufacturing platform can deliver high-quality metal or plastic turned parts for rapid prototyping or low-to-high volume production runs.
+Our on-demand manufacturing platform can deliver high-quality metal and plastic CNC turning parts for rapid prototyping or low-to-high volume production runs.
 Get an instant quote from your 3D CAD file today.

 Xometry CNC Materials